Thewbi/tiger/chap4/README.md

 1 is a valid expression hence it is already a valid tiger program and hence a AST can be constructed for it and printed onto the console or into a text file.

-Starting from the expression 1, you can now construct operation usage such as 1+2.
+Starting from the expression 1, you can now construct operation usage such as 1+2 and logical operator usage such as 1 and 2.
 From there construct variable usage such as 1+i or 1+k or 1 + variable_1.

-Proceed with if-then and if-then-else
+Then make sure assignments like a := 1 can be parsed and converted to an AST.

 Then go to sequences.

+Once sequences are in place, you should quickly get let statements right.

+Proceed with if-then and if-then-else.

-Once sequences are in place, go to while and for loops.
+Then go to while and for loops.

 Then go to type declaractions or function declarations.

 In terms of the testcases provided in the book, the proposed order of testing is:

+Atomic Expressions:
+vardec.tig

+Assignments:
+assignment.tig

+Sequences:
+sequencing.tig

+Let
+let.tig

+All the following tests are in the testcases\book folder

 Comparison Operators:
 test13.tig